mriscoc/SBA-Library/PWMGEN/readme.md

 Change the address range in SBAdecoder according to the numbers of channels.

 *Generics:*
-- chans: number of output channels PWM_O
+- `chans`: number of output channels PWM
-- pwmfreq: frequency of the output PWM signal
+- `pwmfreq`: frequency of the output PWM signal
-- sysfreq: frequency of the main clock in hertz
+- `sysfreq`: frequency of the main clock in hertz
-- debug: debug flag, 1:print debug information, 0:hide debug information
+- `debug`: debug flag, 1:print debug information, 0:hide debug information

 *SBA interface:*
 - ADR_I: select the channel to write Dutty cycle constant.